 What's Happening at MCAA?

-Multiemployer Pension Reform Phase I Completed; Optimism over Phase II
+Multiemployer Pension Reform Phase I Completed; Phase II Under Way

 With enactment of The Multiemployer Pension Plan Reform Act of 2014, Phase One of the Solutions Not Bailouts reform initiative is complete.
 The MCAA and the UA are now beginning the process of explaining the new law's complex provisions.
 Excellent explanatory material, from the O'Donoghue law firm and the NCCMP, is available below.
 We thank the UA for making these memoranda available to the MCAA membership.